adminkit/adminkit/README.md

 </p>

 ## Preview
 A professional Admin & Dashboard template based on Bootstrap 5 that comes with hundreds of UI components, forms, tables, charts, pages and icons.
 AdminKit **does not require jQuery** and neither does one of the 3rd party libraries AdminKit is using.
-[See demo](https://demo.adminkit.io/).
+[Open demo](https://demo.adminkit.io/).

 <a href="https://demo.adminkit.io" target="_blank"><img src="https://assets.adminkit.io/banners/github-1280%C3%97640px.png?2" alt="AdminKit Demo"></a>